VForWaTer/pleasant/README.md

-For authentication we over an app to connect to watts.
+For authentication we offer an app to connect to Watts.
 As Watts authenticaion requies Python 3.6, we use Python 3.6 for the project.

 In this project you find several '_default' files (pleasant/settings_default.py, ).